 ● Encryption: Protects the confidentiality of the data.
 IPsec is commonly used to create VPNs (Virtual Private Networks) over public networks like the internet, enabling secure communication between remote users or branch offices and the corporate network.

-Network convergence refers to the process where all routers within a network update their routing tables to reflect the best paths after a network change, such as a link failure or a router failure.
+Network convergence refers to the process by which all routers within a network update their routing tables to reflect the best paths after a network change, such as a link failure or a router failure.
 A network is considered to be converged when all routers agree on the current topology, and no routing changes are being propagated.

 Fast convergence is important because it minimizes downtime and ensures that data is routed efficiently through the available network paths.